-A constant is an identifier used to represent a constant and predefined value that does not change during the program’s execution.
+An constant is an identifier used to represent a predefined constant value that does not change during program execution.

-Constants are used to avoid repetition of literal values in the code and improve its clarity and readability.
+Constants are used to avoid repeating literal values in the code and to improve its clarity and readability.

-In addition, the use of constants facilitates code updating and maintenance, as if you need to change the value of a constant, you only need to do it in one place.
+Furthermore, using constants makes updating and maintaining the code easier, as if you need to change a constant’s value, you only need to do it in one place.

 The basic syntax for defining a constant in C# is as follows: